dcharkes/dcharkes.github.io/index.md

 2018

-__We should stop claiming generality in our domain-specific language papers__
+__We Should Stop Claiming Generality in Our Domain-Specific Language Papers__
 __Daco C. Harkes__
 In _The Art, Science, and Engineering of Programming_, 2018.
 In _Proceedings of the 2018 ACM SIGPLAN International Symposium on New Ideas, New Paradigms, and Reflections on Programming and Software_, 2018. (as extended abstract)